Out of stock

-This rare engraving is from Karl Bodmer’s Travels in the Interior of North America.
-The work was published in Paris, Coblentz and London between 1839 and 1842.
-The aquatint engraving was completed by Alex Manceau after Karl Bodmer with blindstamp.
+This rare aquatint engraving is from Karl Bodmer’s Travels in the Interior of North America or Voyage Dans lIntérieur De lAmérique Du Nord Executé Pendant les Années 1832, 1833 et 1834.
+The work was published in Paris, Coblentz and London between 1839 and 1842 and is without the blind stamp.

 Karl Bodmer’s images show great versatility and technical virtuosity and give us a uniquely accomplished and detailed picture of a previously little understood (and soon to vanish) way of life.
 Swiss-born Bodmer was engaged by Prince Maximilian zu Wied-Neuwied specifically to provide a record of his travels in North America, principally among the Plains Indians.